wagoid/commitlint-github-action/README.md

 ### `configFile`

 The path to your commitlint config file.

-Default `commitlint.config.js`.
+Default: `commitlint.config.js`

 ### `firstParent`